mantidproject/mantid/docs/source/algorithms/DeltaPDF3D-v1.rst

 This algorithm is still in development and features may be added, removed or changed.
-The scale of the resulting 3D-ΔPDF is, as yet, not scaled correctly, so while the magnitube is not correct the sign should be.
+The scale of the resulting 3D-ΔPDF is, as yet, not scaled correctly, so while the magnitude is not correct the sign should be.

+The input workspace must be a :ref:`MDHistoWorkspace
+<MDHistoWorkspace>` with dimensions '[H,0,0]', '[0,K,0]' and
+'[0,0,L]', The dimensions must be centered on zero.

 The convolution option requires `astropy
 <http://docs.astropy.org/en/stable/index.html>`_ to be installed as it